exegeteio/exegete.io/src/_posts/2023-07-02-2005-microservices.md

 I put together a dead-simple
 [sample application](https://github.com/exegeteio/apache-microservices)
-to demostrate the approach and benchmark execution.
-This consists of four "services" (they're "hello world" levels of complexity), written in Bash, Go, Perl, and Rust, and compisited into a single page.
+to demonstrate the approach and benchmark execution.
+This consists of four "services" (they're "hello world" levels of complexity), written in Bash, Go, Perl, and Rust, and composited into a single page.
 This means that each page load in the data below includes a call to four microservices.

 ## Performance